 The Institution of Lighting Professionals has also produced a useful light pollution advice leaflet.
 Visit the ILP website for further guidance.

-You have two options - mediation or formal complaint.
+The two options available to you are mediation or a formal complaint.

-You can contact Ashford Mediation Service (AMS) and ask if they will contact your neighbour on your behalf requesting mediation.
+You can contact Ashford Mediation Service (AMS) who can contact your neighbour on your behalf requesting mediation.
 Mediation has successfully brought many neighbour disputes to a satisfactory conclusion through compromise on both sides.

 Contact the AMS on 01233 663488 or email firstname.lastname@example.org.